Windows OS Hub

 Install-Module -Name DellBIOSProvider -Force

-You can use this module to view the boot sequence on a Dell computer:
+For example, you can use this module to get the boot order on your Dell computer:

 Set-Item -Path Dellsmbios\Security\AdminPassword –Value BadDellPa$$ –Password G00dDe11P@ss